-Further Merit
+Additional Merit

-Further merit is characterized by two levels, additional merit, and extraordinary merit.
-The differentiation among the levels is determined by the standards of the curriculum area according to the quality, impact, prestige, reach, difficulty, and/or rarity of the accomplishments.
-The lists below reflect some examples that distinguish among standard, additional, and extraordinary merit.
+Additional merit is determined by the standards of the curriculum area according to the quality, impact, prestige, reach, difficulty, and/or rarity of the accomplishments.
+The lists below reflect some examples that distinguish between standard and additional merit.
 These are not checklists but guides.
 The emphasis should be on the positive, professional contribution the faculty member has made through the activity.

-The evaluation period for further merit includes all calendar years since further merit was funded by the salary pool.
+The evaluation period for additional merit includes all calendar years since additional merit was funded by the salary pool.

 The lists below indicate the types of achievements and activities appropriate to each level of merit.
 As stated above, Standard Merit requires sufficient achievements or activities in teaching and one other area.
 To earn Additional Merit, the faculty member must demonstrate achievements at the Additional level in two areas and the Standard level in the third area.
-Extraordinary Merit requires achievements at the Extraordinary level in one area and at the Additional level in the other two areas.